tonxapi/sample/backend-ruby/readme.md

 ```

 # Installation
-Ensure your ruby version is `3.3.6` or later an initialize your application's Gemfile:
+Ensure your ruby version is `3.3.6` or later and initialize your application's Gemfile:

 execute the command in terminal: